thisHermit/nlp_project/README.md

   ![gen exp3 score](images/ptg-experiments/e4_gen.txt-metrics.csv_scores_vs_epoch.png)

 - Discuss the results.
 Why did improvement _A_ perform better/worse compared to other improvements?
 Did the outcome match your expectations?
 Can you recognize any trends or patterns?
   - Our model performs quite well but suffers from overfitting.
-Next experiments could improve this by adding regularisation.
+Next experiments could improve this by adding regularization.

 </details>